Should Investors Worry About G - GuruFocus.com

-The latest data from GuruFocus shows that CEO Katherine Stueland sold 8685 shares of GeneDx Holdings Corp (WGS) on 2023-05-16.
+The latest data from GuruFocus shows that EVP, Global Business Sales Alwyn Dawkins sold 1369 shares of Gartner Inc (IT) on 2023-05-17.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if GeneDx Holdings Corp deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Gartner Inc deserves some skepticism from investors.

-Over the past year, Katherine Stueland has sold 101329 shares in total.
+Over the past year, Alwyn Dawkins has sold 15623 shares in total.

 Insider trends